 Overwintering Cool and Dark

-Deciduous plants drop their foliage at the end of the growing season as the days get shorter and the temperature drop.
+Deciduous plants drop their foliage at the end of the growing season as the days get shorter and the temperatures drop.
 This means they don’t need much light throughout the winter months as long as they’re placed in cooler temperatures during their winter dormancy.
-This preferred growing space is often a little easier to find compared to plants that need both a bright and cool winter.

-Most deciduous trees, shrubs and perennials, including many tuberous plants cool, dark overwintering conditions.
+Most plants that lose their leaves, or wilt its above-ground parts, like deciduous trees, shrubs and perennials, including many tuberous plants need cool, dark overwintering conditions.

 For plants that aren't winter hardy

 This includes all your plants that don’t tolerate the temperature outdoors during the winter months, but still need it cooler than regular indoor temperatures.
-Finding a cooler room that is kept frost free works best for most species but you can double check this under the tab Plant info in Planta.
+Finding a cooler room that is kept frost free works best for most species.

 What to do now

-5. Stop fertilizing - During the time your plant is resting, it won't need any fertilizing.
+During the time your plant is resting, it won't need any fertilizing.
+Planta automatically adjusts for this.

 Tubers, bulbs, rhizomes